 Resident Fellows Program

 The Resident Fellows Program at IAU is designed for visiting professors on sabbatical leave from their home institutions.
-Fellows can integrate into IAU's existing academic infrastructures in France and Spain which include faculty, facilities, housing, library, and archives.
+Fellows can integrate into IAU's existing academic infrastructures in France and Spain which include faculty, facilities, library, and archives.
 Many of the past Fellows worked on books or research projects, as well as collaborated with different IAU professors and students on various projects and learning activities.
 Fellows do not teach at IAU.
 However, in exchange for the fellowship, they are asked to provide one or two guest lectures to IAU students in their area of expertise.
 Faculty interested in teaching should consider IAU's customized/faculty-led opportunities.
 The Resident Fellows Program is available at IAU's Aix-en-Provence, France

 IAU welcomes applications from faculty at participating U.S. partner institutions.
 Partner institutions include colleges and universities with signed memoranda of understanding with IAU.
 IAU will occasionally accept nominations from distinguished faculty from the EU, the Middle East, and North Africa.
 Ultimately the deliberations and